-APPENDIX D

-FORMS OF APPROVING OPINIONS OF BOND COUNSEL
+APPENDIX D FORMS OF APPROVING OPINIONS OF BOND COUNSEL

-WEST VIRGINIA HOUSING DEVELOPMENT FUND 5710 MacCorkle Avenue, SE Charleston, West Virginia
+WEST VIRGINIA HOUSING DEVELOPMENT FUND 5710 MacCorkle Ave, SE Charleston, West Virginia 25304

-At your request, we have examined the constitution and laws of the State of West Virginia (the "State") and a record of proceedings related to the issuance of \$18,740,000 New Issue Program Bonds, 2011 Series A (the "2011 A Bonds") and \$2,000,000 New Issue Program Bonds, 2011 Series B (the "2011 B Bonds"; together with the 2011 A Bonds, the "2011 A and B Bonds"), of the West Virginia Housing Development Fund (the "Housing Development Fund"), a public body corporate of the State created by and pursuant to Article 18 of Chapter 31 of the Code of West Virginia, 1931, as amended (the "Act"), and organized and existing under the Act and the laws of the State.
+At your request, we have examined the constitution and laws of the State of West Virginia (the "State") and a record of proceedings related to the issuance of \$36,770,000 New Issue Program Bonds, 2012 Series A (the "2012 A Bonds"), of the West Virginia Housing Development Fund (the "Housing Development Fund"), a public body corporate of the State created by and pursuant to Article 18 of Chapter 31 of the Code of West Virginia, 1931, as amended (the "Act"), and organized and existing under the Act and the laws of the State.

-The 2011 A and B Bonds are authorized to be issued pursuant to the Act, the General New Issue Bond Program Resolution, adopted November 19, 2009 (the "Resolution"), the First Supplemental New Issue Bond Program Bond Resolution, adopted November 19, 2009 (the "First Supplemental Resolution"), the Second Supplemental Resolution Amending the First Supplemental New Issue Bond Program Bond Resolution, adopted September 28, 2010 (together with the First Supplemental Resolution, the "Supplemental Resolution"; the Supplemental Resolution and the Resolution, collectively, the "Resolutions"), and a Certificate of Determinations of the Executive Director, dated as of November 2, 2011 (the "Certificate").
-Bonds issued pursuant to the Resolution ("New Issue Program Bonds"), including the 2011 A and B Bonds, are authorized to be issued for the purpose of providing funds to carry out the New Issue Bond Program as described in the Resolution.
+The 2012 A Bonds are authorized to be issued pursuant to the Act, the General New Issue Bond Program Resolution, adopted November 19, 2009 (the "Resolution"), the First Supplemental New Issue Bond Program Bond Resolution, adopted November 19, 2009 (the "First Supplemental Resolution"), the Second Supplemental Resolution Amending the First Supplemental New Issue Bond Program Bond Resolution, adopted September 28, 2010 (the "Second Supplemental Resolution"), the Third Supplemental New Issue Bond Program Bond Resolution, adopted January 19, 2012 (the "Third Supplemental Resolution"; together with the First Supplemental Resolution and the Second Supplemental Resolution, the "Supplemental Resolution"; the Supplemental Resolution and the Resolution, collectively, the "Resolutions"), and a Certificate of Determinations of the Housing Development Fund, dated as of March 13, 2012 (the "Certificate").
+Bonds issued pursuant to the Resolution ("New Issue Program Bonds"), including the 2012 A Bonds, are authorized to be issued for the purpose of providing funds to carry out the New Issue Bond Program as described in the Resolution.

-The 2011 A and B Bonds are dated, mature on the dates, bear interest at the rates and are subject to redemption and otherwise are as described and provided for in the Supplemental Resolution and the Certificate.
+The 2012 A Bonds are dated, mature on the dates, bear interest at the rates and are subject to redemption and otherwise are as described and provided for in the Supplemental Resolution and the Certificate.

-Applicable Federal tax law establishes certain requirements that must be met subsequent to the issuance of the 2011 A and B Bonds and the release of moneys, in an amount corresponding to the aggregate principal amount of the Housing Development Fund's New Issue Program Bonds, 2009 Series A, Subseries A-1 (together with the 2011 A and B Bonds, the "Related Bonds"), from an escrow account into which the proceeds of the Housing Development Fund's New Issue Program Bonds, 2009 Series A were deposited upon the issuance thereof, in order that the interest on the 2011 A and B Bonds not be included in gross income for federal income tax purposes under the Internal Revenue Code of 1986, as amended (the "Code").
+Applicable Federal tax law establishes certain requirements that must be met subsequent to the issuance of the 2012 A Bonds and the release of moneys, in an amount corresponding to the aggregate principal amount of the Housing Development Fund's New Issue Program Bonds, 2009 Series A, Subseries A-2 (together with the 2012 A Bonds, the "Related Bonds"), from an escrow account into which the proceeds of the Housing Development Fund's New Issue Program Bonds, 2009 Series A were deposited upon the issuance thereof, in order that the interest on the 2012 A Bonds not be included in gross income for federal income tax purposes under the Internal Revenue Code of 1986, as amended (the "Code").
 The Housing Development Fund has adopted documents with respect to its program (the "Program Documents") that establish procedures under which, if followed, such requirements can be met.
-The Housing Development Fund has covenanted in the Resolutions to at all times perform all acts and things permitted by law and necessary and desirable in order to assure that interest paid on the 2011 A and B Bonds shall be excluded from gross income for federal income tax purposes under any valid provision of law.
+The Housing Development Fund has covenanted in the Resolutions to at all times perform all acts and things permitted by law and necessary and desirable in order to assure that interest paid on the 2012 A Bonds shall be excluded from gross income for federal income tax purposes under any valid provision of law.
 In rendering this opinion, we have relied on certain representations, certifications of fact, and statements of the reasonable expectations made by the Housing Development Fund and others in connection with the Related Bonds.
 We have relied upon such covenant and have assumed compliance with and enforcement by the Housing Development Fund of the provisions of the Resolutions and the Program Documents.